microsoft/BotFramework-WebChat/README.md

 | Recompose the whole UI | | :heavy_check_mark: |

 See more about [customizing Web Chat](https://github.com/Microsoft/BotFramework-WebChat/blob/master/SAMPLES.md) to learn more on customization.

-# Contributing
-See our [Contributing page](https://github.com/Microsoft/BotFramework-WebChat/tree/master/.github/CONTRIBUTING.md) for details on how to build the project and our repository guidelines for Pull Requests.

 # Samples list